Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 ```

 # Model performance
-Regression models have then been fit for each individual make and model of car including: Lasso, Random Forest, and Linear models with 10 KFolds validation.
-As it is a non-linear problem, the linear regression model was shown to be the worst performing.
-The Random Forest regression model was found to be the best performing overall, delivering an **R<sup>2</sup> value of over 84 for over 60,000 different cars**, as shown below:
+Multiple Regression models have then been fit for each individual make and model of car including: Lasso, Random Forest, and Linear models with 10 KFolds validation.
+Model inputs have been: Year, Miles, BHP, and L with a predictor output of Price.

+This is a non-linear problem, as such the linear regression model was shown to be the worst performing.
+The Random Forest regression model was found to be the best performing overall, delivering an **R<sup>2</sup> value of over 84 for over 60,000 different cars**, as shown below.
+Models with poor performance are generally in instances where model specification can wildly change the selling price of the vehicle.
+This attribute is not yet modelled.

 ```
 — — — — — — — — — — — — — — — — — — — — — — —